 Conditions Under Which a New School Code Shall Not Be Issued

-Schools that change their Grade-Level type, or close and reopen with a different Grade-Level type, shall not be issued a new school code.
+Schools within the kindergarten to grade twelve (K-12) system that change their Grade-Level type, or close and reopen with a different Grade-Level type, shall not be issued a new school code.

 - Elementary: A school offering services to, or serving students in, any of grade levels kindergarten including transitional kindergarten through grade eight, unless the school meets the grade level conditions for intermediate.
 Elementary may also include the preschool grade level, but may not be comprised of only preschool.